UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/first-exploration.md

              xmlns:x="http://schemas.microsoft.com/winfx/2009/xaml"
              ...
 ```
 Again, some quite scary looking [XML namespaces](https://www.w3schools.com/xml/xml_namespaces.asp) are used as a prefix to avoid name collisions.
 The default for most tags is `http://xamarin.com/schemas/2014/forms`.
-So, when we say <Button/> we mean <http://xamarin.com/schemas/2014/forms:Button/>.
+So, when we write Button, we mean <http://xamarin.com/schemas/2014/forms:Button/>.
 No chance of a name collision there!

 That's ok for the Xamarin classes.
 When the parser works through the tree, it knows about such things, but not all attributes are from Xamarin.Forms

 As you might imagine, the attribute `Name` is an excellent candidate for a collision, so probably wise to choose something else that (i) is meaningful but also (ii) unlikely to collide with others.
-Here the namespace for XAML is used `http://schemas.microsoft.com/winfx/2009/xaml:Name` which is again very safe, but very verbose. x:Name is the same thing, but concise and still clear. `http://schemas.microsoft.com/winfx/2009/xaml:Name` has a meaning for XAML ans is also used in other XAML based frameworks.
+Here the namespace for XAML is used `http://schemas.microsoft.com/winfx/2009/xaml:Name` which is again very safe, but very verbose. x:Name is the same thing, but concise and still clear. `http://schemas.microsoft.com/winfx/2009/xaml:Name` has a meaning for XAML and is also used in other XAML based frameworks.

 Remember that XAML (XML) is going to be parsed _somewhere_, and that it will result in objects being instantiated in memory so they can be displayed etc. But how do you obtain a reference to these objects so you can change or interrogate them?
 That's what the next section tries to reveal.